chromaui/learnstorybook.com/content/ui-testing-handbook/react/en/composition-testing.md

 ![](/ui-testing-handbook/cascading-stories.gif)

 The tree-like nature of applications means that any tweak to the Task component will also be caught by tests for higher level components.
-Testing composite components allows you to catch bugs before you deploy to prod.

-## Squashing bugs at scale

-Given the scale of modern applications, developers can't know all the different places where a component is being used.
-So you often end up shipping bugs accidentally, which in turn bogs you down.
-Composition testing allows you to understand the potential impact of small changes.
-It also catches bugs before they snowball into significant regressions.
+Composition testing allows you to understand the potential impact of every small changes.

+## Verifying component functionality

 Next up, we'll go beyond appearance and into testing interactions.
 When the user checks off a task, how do you ensure that the suitable event was fired and that state updated correctly?